-Honeybees are responsible for pollinating almost one third of the food that ends up on our plates.
-They are the pollinator of choice for hundreds of crops including apples, peaches, cucumbers, pumpkins, cranberries and blueberries.
+Honeybees are responsible for pollinating almost one-third of the food that ends up on our plates.
+They are the pollinator of choice for hundreds of crops including almonds, apples, peaches, cucumbers, pumpkins, cranberries, and blueberries.
 Commercial growers have hundreds of colonies moved to their field or orchard during the blooming period because they know that having the appropriate pollinator density will dramatically improve fruit-set and fruit quality.
-Well pollinated plants produce large symmetric fruits that can command a premium from consumers.
+Well-pollinated plants produce large symmetric fruits that can command a premium from consumers.
 The need for managed pollination services has increased dramatically as wild honeybee colonies and native pollinators have been wiped out by new diseases.
-The "recommended" number of colonies per acre for crops that require pollination is being continually revised upward as we gain a more complete picture of the losses that have struck honeybees and bumblebees in the wild and cannot be counted on to augment pollination to the degree they once could.
+The "recommended" number of colonies per acre for crops that require pollination is continually revised upward as wild honeybees and bumblebees decline in number and cannot be counted on to augment pollination to the degree they once could.

 Commercial beekeepers with hundreds or thousands of colonies will place their hives in orchards and fields for a fee during the blooming period.
 Smaller growers are typically at a disadvantage, however, because large beekeepers are unwilling to service an orchard or field that is only a few acres and doesn't require hundreds of hives.

 Golden Hills will provide small-scale pollination services for your farm or garden.
 We anticipate serving customers who require less than 10 hives for their pollination needs although we welcome your inquiries regardless of the size of your operation.

 Pricing is negotiated on an individual basis based on a number of factors including: